confluentinc/examples/microservices-orders/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Service-based architectures are often designed to be request-driven, in which services send commands to other services to tell them what to do, await a response, or send queries to get the resulting state.
+Building services on a protocol of requests and responses forces a complicated web of synchronous dependencies that bound services together.

 .. figure:: images/event-driven.png
     :alt: image

     A visual summary of commands, events and queries (`source <https://www.confluent.io/designing-event-driven-systems>`__)

-In contrast, in an event-driven design, an event stream is the inter-service communication that leads to less coupling and queries, enables services to cross deployment boundaries and avoids synchronous execution.
+In contrast, in an event-driven design, the event stream is the inter-service communication that enables services to cross deployment boundaries and avoids synchronous execution.
+When and how downstream services respond to those events is within their control, which reduces the coupling between services and enables an architecture with more pluggability.
+Read more on `Build Services on a Backbone of Events <https://docs.confluent.io/current/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins>`__.

 .. figure:: images/microservices-exercise-2.jpg
     :alt: image

 In this exercise, you will write a service that validates customer orders.
-Instead of using a series of synchronous calls to submit and validate orders, let the order event itself trigger the `OrderDetailsService`.
+Instead of using a series of synchronous calls to submit and validate orders, the order event itself triggers the `OrderDetailsService`.
 When a new order is created, it is written to the topic `orders`, from which `OrderDetailsService` has a consumer polling for new records.

 Implement the `TODO` lines of the file :devx-examples:`exercises/OrdersService.java|microservices-orders/exercises/OrderDetailsService.java`